crhntr/httprouter/README.md

 **Zero Garbage:** The matching and dispatching process generates zero bytes of garbage.
 The only heap allocations that are made are building the slice of the key-value pairs for path parameters, and building new context and request objects (the latter only in the standard `Handler`/`HandlerFunc` api).
 In the 3-argument API, if the request path contains no parameters not a single heap allocation is necessary.

-**Best Performance:** [Benchmarks speak for themselves](https://github.com/julienschmidt/go-http-routing-benchmark).
-See below for technical details of the implementation.

-**No more server crashes:** You can set a [Panic handler](https://godoc.org/github.com/julienschmidt/httprouter#Router.PanicHandler) to deal with panics occurring during handling a HTTP request.
+**No more server crashes:** You can set a [Panic handler](https://godoc.org/github.com/crhntr/httprouter#Router.PanicHandler) to deal with panics occurring during handling a HTTP request.
 The router then recovers and lets the `PanicHandler` log what happened and deliver a nice error page.

 **Perfect for APIs:** The router design encourages to build sensible, hierarchical RESTful APIs.
 Moreover it has builtin native support for [OPTIONS requests](http://zacstewart.com/2012/04/14/http-options-method.html) and `405 Method Not Allowed` replies.

-Of course you can also set **custom [`NotFound`](https://godoc.org/github.com/julienschmidt/httprouter#Router.NotFound) and  [`MethodNotAllowed`](https://godoc.org/github.com/julienschmidt/httprouter#Router.MethodNotAllowed) handlers** and [**serve static files**](https://godoc.org/github.com/julienschmidt/httprouter#Router.ServeFiles).
+Of course you can also set **custom [`NotFound`](https://godoc.org/github.com/crhntr/httprouter#Router.NotFound) and  [`MethodNotAllowed`](https://godoc.org/github.com/crhntr/httprouter#Router.MethodNotAllowed) handlers** and [**serve static files**](https://godoc.org/github.com/crhntr/httprouter#Router.ServeFiles).

 ## Usage

-This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/julienschmidt/httprouter) for details.
+This is just a quick introduction, view the [GoDoc](http://godoc.org/github.com/crhntr/httprouter) for details.

 Let's start with a trivial example: